How do you find domain and range for f(x)=5x3?

 The domain odf your function represents the set of allowed x values; in your case the only forbidden x value is x=3 that would make your denominator equal to zero and induce a division by zero!

 The range (the possible y values of your function) is a little bit tricky.
 Apparently your function will give you every value of y but if you consider x VERY large you'll see that your function will gets near zero but never reach it.
-So your function will give you every real value from -oo to -oo getting as near as possible to zero without ever reaching it!
+So your function will give you every real value from to getting as near as possible to zero without ever reaching it!

 Graphically: